Rhoban/Metabot/docs/bom.md

 Name                   | Quantity | Description
 -----------------------|----------|----------------------------------
-M4x35                  | 8        | Tie the motors to the body
-M4x40                  | 4        | Tie the leg tips
+M4x40                  | 12        | Tie the leg tips and the body
-M3x8                   | 25       | 16 Used to tie the Us together, 4 for the magnets to the body, 4 for the board and one for the magnet-less head fixation
+M3x8                   | 23       | 16 Used to tie the Us together, 4 for the magnets to the head, 1 for the IMU and 2 for the GP-2
-M3x8 (countersunk)     | 3        | Used to tie the magnets to the spacers
+M3x5 (countersunk)     | 4        | Used to tie the magnets to the spacers
-M3x15 male spacer      | 3        | Spacers for the head
-M3x5 male spacer       | 4        | Spacers for the board
-M3 nylstop caps        | 30       | We recommend nylstop caps
+M3 nylstop caps        | 16       | We recommend nylstop caps
 M4 nylstop caps        | 12       | We recommend nylstop caps
-M3 blind cap nut       | 4        | Blind caps are prettiest for the top of the head Countersunk magnet (10x3mm, 3mm hole) | 6        | To plug and unplug the head Googly eyes            | 2        | You can paste it on the front on the robot to get it nicer
+M3 blind cap nut       | 4        | Blind caps are prettiest for the top of the head Nylon M3 cap           | 17       | 8 for the electronics, 1 for the IMU, 2 for the GP-2, 4 for the body spacers, 2 to replace magnets (to avoid magnetic interference)
+M3x12 male spacer      | 1        | For the IMU
+M3x15 male spacer      | 4        | For the electronics
+M3x10                  | 4        | For the electronics
+Countersunk magnet (10x3mm, 3mm hole) | 6        | To plug and unplug the head
+Googly eyes            | 2        | You can paste it on the front on the robot to get it nicer

+Note that you'll need allen 2 and 2.5, and a flat plier or an hex wrench for the nylstop caps

 ## Parts